hiredman/prubasic/README.md

   - LET
   - FOR
   - NEXT
-  - IF (needs to be finished, it is in the parser though)
-  - GOTO (needs to be finished, it is in the parser though)
+  - IF
+  - GOTO (targets a label)
   - END
   - READ
   - WRITE
+  - labels of the form FOO:

 READ/WRITE are for writing to the PRU's data ram, which can be used to communicate results or pass arguments.
 They take a variable to be